 - Cleaning equipment: Net, vacuum hose, vacuum head, pool brush

-- Automatic Pool Cleaners: Make pool maintenance a breeze, prices range from $230 to $1200.
+- Robotic Pool Cleaners: Make pool maintenance a breeze, prices range from $230 to $1200.

 Four Tips To Remember

 Here are four key tips to keep in mind before venturing into the purchase of an above ground pool: